 For more than two decades Operation Breakthrough has provided Christmas gifts and holiday meals to families in need, with much support from the community.
-Their program is open to the community in addition to those enrolled at Operation Breakthrough, reaching over 3,000 children in 2017!
+Their program is open to the community in addition to all children enrolled at Operation Breakthrough, reaching over 3,000 children in 2018!
 The children who receive Christmas aid all come from low-income families.
 Some are homeless, and many are in foster care because they have been abused or neglected in the past.
 Nearly all live in single-parent families living off of less than $12,000 annually.

 - 90%+: Number of graduating OB preschoolers who tested ‘ready for kindergarten’ the past two years, despite the national average of less than 50% for children living in poverty.

 - Less than 40% of Operation Breakthrough's funding comes from government sources - city, state and federal.
 Grants from foundations and corporate and individual donations make up the rest.